Emscripten provides three OpenGL modes:

 When migrating from WebGL 1 to WebGL 2, take note that some WebGL 1 extensions are migrated to core WebGL 2, and therefore their functionality is no longer advertised as GL extensions.
 This does not mean that the features would be missing, but that it is possible to utilize these features in WebGL 2 without needing to feature test the presence of a GL extension first.

-The other modes are covered in various tests, including several in tests/test_browser.py.
+The other modes are covered in various tests, including several in test/test_browser.py.
 The best way to locate the tests is to search the source code for the appropriate compiler flags:

 The Emscripten bug tracker has labels specific to OpenGL and OpenGL Emulation for tracking various GL-related issues.